samkcdev/Eloquent-Javascript-Exercises/Iterators-forEach, Map, and Filter/Iterators-notes.md

    ### some

-   If ANY value passes a contiotion it returns a boolean
+   If ANY value passes a condition it returns a boolean

    ### every

-   if ALL the value from array satisfies the condtion it returns a boolean true.
+   if ALL the value from array satisfies the condition it returns a boolean true.

-   ###find
+   ### find

    Added in ES2015, to find an element from an array based on condition.
-Will return first value in the array that stisfies a condtition(if the experssion gives true).
+Will return first value in the array that satisfies a condtition(if the experssion gives true).

+   ### findIndex

+   Find the first index from an array that satisfies a condition(an expression that returns true in the callback)